On the isomorphism problem for ultraproducts of $\mathrm{C}^*$-algebras in continuous model theory: Proof of

 \begin{example} Let $X$ be the Cantor space $2^\omega$.
 The $\cstar$-algebra $A = C(X)$ is an abelian unital $\cstar$-algebra with no minimal projections.
 Thus, the theory of $A$ satisfies the conditions in \cref{lem:example-of-main-result}.
 More generally, for any abelian unital $\cstar$-algebra $A = C(X)$, where $X$ is a compact Hausdorff space, $A$ has no minimal projections if and only if the Boolean algebra $\clop(X)$ consisting of all clopen subsets of $X$ is atomless.

-A noncommutative example is obtained by tensoring a unital noncommutative $\cstar$-algebra with no non-trivial projections such as the Jiang-Su algebra $\mathcal Z$.
+A nonabelian example is obtained by tensoring a unital nonabelian $\cstar$-algebra with no nontrivial projections such as the Jiang--Su algebra $\mathcal Z$.
 Namely, for $X$ as above, the theory of $\mathcal Z \otimes C(X)$ satisfies the conditions in \cref{lem:example-of-main-result}. \end{example}